Refugees being supported by an Action Against Hunger staff member in Ethiopia.

 Children in Peru campaigning for change.

-It’s illegal to prevent people from accessing life-saving humanitarian aid.
-It’s also a breach of international law to use hunger as a weapon by denying innocent people the essential means of survival.
 Yet in many parts of the world, this is happening.
-That's why we pressure governments, including the UK, to respond when states cause avoidable human suffering and hunger.
+That's why we're pressuring governments, including the UK, to respond when states cause avoidable human suffering and hunger.

 Proposition Paper